andycroll/andycroll.com/_posts/2017/2017-11-26-choose-uuids-for-model-ids-in-rails.md

   alt: 'Rainbow UUIDs'
 ---

-Ruby on Rails has had the [ability](https://github.com/rails/rails/pull/21762) to use UUIDs ([Universally Unique IDentifiers](https://en.wikipedia.org/wiki/Universally_unique_identifier)) for ActiveRecord models since version 5.0.
+A [universally unique identifier](https://en.wikipedia.org/wiki/Universally_unique_identifier) (UUID) is a 128-bit number used to identify information in computer systems.
+You might also hear ‘globally unique identifier’.

-These are a native column type in PostgreSQL, there's more details on native Postgres types in the [Rails Guides](http://guides.rubyonrails.org/active_record_postgresql.html).
+These are a native column type in PostgreSQL.
+You can find more details on native Postgres types in the [Rails Guides](http://guides.rubyonrails.org/active_record_postgresql.html).

 ## Instead of…

-…using Rails default incrementing integer IDs.
+…using Rails’ default incrementing integer `id`.

 ## Use…

 …PostgreSQL’s UUID support.
+Ruby on Rails has had the [ability](https://github.com/rails/rails/pull/21762) to use UUIDs as the `id` for ActiveRecord models since version 5.0.

-### Enable extension
+### Enable the PostgreSQL extension

 `bin/rails g migration enable_extension_for_uuid`